People v. Jovan Jackson: Overview

-2009 Trial
+2009 trial

 Mr. Jackson and other medical marijuana patients operated the medical marijuana collective known as Answerdam in 2008.
 At Mr. Jackson's first trial, the jury was instructed as to the defense for marijuana collectives and cooperatives provided by the Medical Marijuana Program Act (MMPA).
-The jury acquitted Mr. Jackson of five counts related to the possession and sale of marijuana, but convicted him on a related drug charge.
+The jury acquitted Mr. Jackson of five counts related to the possession and sale of marijuana but convicted him on a related drug charge.
 Following Mr. Jackson's first trial, the jury foreperson explained the difficulty in interpreting the MMPA defense: "[I]t was all contingent on the medical marijuana defense and the lack of definition within the state law as far as what constitutes a collective or a cooperative....
 So, um, just for the lack of definition of that state law was really the key. [¶] ... [¶] Um, the prosecution gave his... kind of narrow definition during the, the closing arguments, but there was nothing in the law that really backed that up."

-2010 Trial
+2010 trial

 Federal and state law enforcement agencies continued to investigate Mr. Jackson and Answerdam while the first charges were pending.
-After Mr. Jackson's acquittal, law enforcement raided Answerdam again, and charged Mr. Jackson in a new information with one count of the sale of marijuana and two counts of possession of marijuana for sale.
+After Mr. Jackson's acquittal, law enforcement raided Answerdam again and charged Mr. Jackson in a new information with one count of the sale of marijuana and two counts of possession of marijuana for sale.
 At Mr. Jackson's second trial in 2010, the trial court denied Mr. Jackson the MMPA defense that had previously been provided to him during his 2008 trial for similar offenses.
 Due to his lack of the defense provided by state law, Mr. Jackson was found guilty of the charges.

-Second Trial Appeal
+Second trial appeal

 Mr. Jackson, assisted by his trial attorney Lance Rogers, and Joe Elford of Americans for Safe Access, appealed the second conviction, leading to the landmark decision in People v.
 Jovan Jackson, 210 Cal.App.4th 1371 (2012).
 The court affirmed a defendant's right to the legal defense provided by the MMPA.
-In addition, the court clarified the law in regards to the MMPA defense.
+In addition, the court clarified the law in regard to the MMPA defense.
 The court stated the three elements of the MMPA are that the collective 1.
-Are qualified patients or primary caregivers; and, 2.
-Collectively associate to cultivate marijuana; and, 3.
+Are qualified patients or primary caregivers; and 2.
+Collectively associate to cultivate marijuana; and 3.
 The collective must be a nonprofit enterprise.
 In addition, the court provided factors for a jury to consider as to whether the collective is a non-profit, specifically: